IBM-Cloud/docs/manageapps/mngapps.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Managing applications
+# App details
 {: #manageapps}

-You can use the Dashboard in the {{site.data.keyword.Bluemix}} user interface to view and manage your applications and services, and to monitor resource usage by using the quota gauges.
+The Apps dashboard in the {{site.data.keyword.Bluemix}} console provides summary information for the applications that you created.
+The summary information includes the name, icon, URL, runtime, running status, and service instances that are bound to the app.
 {:shortdesc}

-The application section on the Dashboard provides summary information for the applications that you created.
-The summary information includes the name, icon, URL, runtime, and running status of the application, and service instances that are bound to the application.
-Different colors are used to indicate the running status of each application.
+From the Apps dashboard, you can view the status of each application.

 **Stopped or Unknown (gray)**

   Your app is stopped or the status is unknown.
-The gray icon indicates that the application is stopped, or the status is unknown.
+The gray icon indicates that the app is stopped or the status is unknown.

 **Running (green)**

   Your app is running.
-The green icon indicates that the application is started and all instances are running.
+The green icon indicates that the app is started and all instances are running.

 *Number* **running (yellow)**